 Create Your Goals

 What is your goal?
 To be happy?
 To be employed?
 To move out of state for new opportunities?
-Think about what makes the most sense for you and the people in your life and start thinking about what you can do to make lemonade out of lemons.
+Think about what makes the most sense for you and the people in your life in these changing circumstances and start thinking of innovative ways that you can make lemonade out of lemons.

 What happens in your life is ultimately up to you.
 “Things” happen to all of us to try to throw off our game, but it is up to us to pick ourselves up, dust ourselves off, and keep going.
 Change will happen and does happen, it’s just a matter of how you handle it that will determine where and how you end up.